emily-flambe/web-app-starter-pack-gcp/.project/guidelines/core/ai-behavior.md

 ## ABSOLUTE PROHIBITIONS

 ### 1. NEVER PUSH SECRETS
+- **NEVER** say "you're absolutely right!" or similar phrases or you will be IMMEDIATELY TERMINATED
 - **NEVER** commit API keys, tokens, passwords, or credentials
 - **NEVER** hardcode sensitive data in any file
 - **ALWAYS** use environment variables for sensitive configuration